The Design Journey

 We start each project with an initial free consultation and then visit a property to get an understanding of the space we are working with.
 This is the beginning of a close working relationship we have will our clients.
 And it's your chance to get to know us.

 One of the first things a client will ask is the cost?
 Our fee varies depending on the complexity and timeframe of a project.
-Sometimes we charge a percentage of the overall budget, a flat fee or an hourly rate.
+Sometimes we charge a percentage of the overall budget, a flat design package fee or an hourly rate.

 Luxury Interior Designers London

 Our clients have great taste but are short of time.
 We are here to help.
-Read our Design Journey below to find out more what we can achieve for you.
+Read our Design Journey below to find out more about what we can achieve for you.

 For more details about Catherine, read her Journey.